We know from evidence and research that community interventions are more effective than short prison sentences.

 Delivering CPOs and ensuring completion of these orders is the responsibility of the relevant local authority.
 Local authorities are required to consult with communities about the nature of unpaid work that should be carried out in the area.

-Updated practice guidance on Community Payback Orders for justice social work practitioners and managers was published in 2019.
+We published updated practice guidance on Community Payback Orders for justice social work practitioners and managers in May 2022.

 Drug Treatment and Testing Orders (DTTOs)